-If you are a burger lover, this butterkase cheeseburger with caramelized onion is a must.
+If you are a burger lover, this Butterkase cheeseburger with caramelized onion is a must.
 The taste of this cheeseburger is exceptional, and it will become one of your favorites.

-For making a good butterkase cheeseburger with caramelized onion first you got to preheat the grill to medium heat, about 350 F°.
+For making a good Butterkase cheeseburger with caramelized onion, first, you got to preheat the grill to medium heat, about 350 F°.

 To prepare the garlic spread, remove the excess paper off the bulb and cut 1/4 inch off the head’s top.
 Drizzle with one tablespoon of canola oil, and sprinkle with salt.
 Then wrap a ten-inch foil around the garlic bulb, place it on the rack, and grill for 35 to 40 minutes.

 With a sharp knife, slice the cabbage very thinly, place it into a medium bowl.
 In a separate bowl, mix the canola oil, salt, ground mustard, honey, and ground pepper.
 Add the mixture to the cabbage bowl, and let it marinate until the burgers are ready to assemble.

-Check the grill; if it is to 350F, brush the grill with canola oil, and place all six patties on the grill.
+Check the grill; if it is 350 F, brush the grill with canola oil, and place all six patties on the grill.
 Cover and let cook for 7 to 9 minutes.
-Turn the patties, cover, and county cooking for seven more minutes.
-You can cook the burgers based on your desired doneness.
+Turn the patties, cover, and cook for seven more minutes.
+You can cook the burgers based on your desire.